Child Protection and Safeguarding Policy

 (f) they work in partnership with parents and children – which is essential for the protection of children.

-2) This policy should be read and signed before engaging in any educational activity arranged by The Study Pod.
-All staff and parents need to read this document and ensure this policy is adhered to.
+2) All staff and parents must read this document and ensure this policy is adhered to.
 Please see compliance section for any body who does not adhere to the policy.

 Statement of intent